Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Additional causal inference background

 \subsection{Cyclic models violating the $d$-separation rule}

-In this appendix, we will use two examples taken from \cite{forre2017markov} to explain what it means to say that the $d$-separation rule is not always valid for cyclic causal structures.
-In both of these examples there are no latent nodes; since observed nodes are always classical, the causal prescription does not make a difference here.
-The first example, Fig.~\ref{fig_cyclic_example}, violates the $d$-separation rule but still obeys the $\sigma$-separation rule.
-The second example, Fig.~\ref{fig_cyclic_example2}, violates both the $d$-separation rule and the $\sigma$-separation rule, but obeys the $p$-separation rule.
-A counter-example to the $p$-separation rule is not known yet and it must involve post-quantum probabilistic theories.
+In this appendix, we will use an example taken from Ref.~\cite{forre2017markov} to explain why the $d$-separation rule is not always valid for cyclic causal structures.
+In this example, there are no latent nodes; since observed nodes are always classical, the theory prescription does not make a difference here.
+The example violates both the $d$-separation rule and the $\sigma$-separation rule, but obeys the $p$-separation rule.
+A counterexample to the $p$-separation rule is not known yet, but it \emph{is} known that no such counterexample can be found within quantum causal models.

-The first example concerns the causal structure of Fig.~\ref{fig_cyclic_example}.
-There, both paths between $B$ and $D$ are blocked by $AC$, so this graph presents the $d$-separation relation $B\perp D|AC$.
-However, it \emph{is} possible to construct a functional model on this graph where variables $B$ and $D$ are correlated when conditioning on $AC$.